Kaytha: Archaeology

 Of these, period I to III are Chalcolithic.
 There are four C-14 dated from period I and three from period III giving a range from 2000 BC to 1200 BC to the Chalcolithic culture at Kayatha.

 The Kayatha culture represents the earliest known agriculture settlement in the present-day Malwa region.
 It also featured advanced copper metallurgy and stone blade industry.
 Using calibrated radiocarbon, Dhavalikar dated this culture to a period spanning from 2400 BCE to 2000 BCE.
 However, calibrated dates by Gregory Possehl place it between 2200 BCE and 2000 BCE.

 Excavation at Kayatha in 1964-65, revealed the Kayatha culture dates much earlier than the Malwa culture.

 An interesting aspect is that the earliest occupants used triangular terracota cake-like objects, stone weights, buff ware etc. Depictions of bull, deer, panther and elephants have been discovered later.
 Interestingly, a clay figure of horse has also been discovered.
-Also of archeological and anthropological significance is the parallel between the bull forms from Kayatha and south European sites.
+Dhavalikar also reported that a femoral head bone of a horse has been discovered at the site, and according to him, this strengthens the view that the horse was present at Kayatha Also of archeological and anthropological significance is the parallel between the bull forms from Kayatha and south European sites.
 Though not much is known about the religious practices of the Kayatha culture but it is suggested that they must have been in contact with OCP people in North and the Harappans.